sercankulcu/sercankulcu.github.io/_thoughts/the-driving-forces-behind-success.md

 The disciplined person is not necessarily the one who can force himself to do anything.

-He may simply be the person who has decided fewer things need to be decided every day—and who still remembers that a system is a servant, not a reason for living.
+He may simply be the person who has decided fewer things need to be decided every day, and who still remembers that a system is a servant, not a reason for living.